 Boiler policy exclusions you need to know about

-- Boiler age - if you have quite an old boiler (meaning older than seven to ten years), not all providers will accept you as a new customer
+- Boiler age - if you have quite an old boiler (meaning older than seven to 10 years), not all providers will accept you as a new customer.

-- Cost-limit - if your boiler breaks and you need costly repairs, a policy with on limit on repair costs would be best.
+- Cost limit - if your boiler breaks and you need costly repairs, a policy with no limit on repair costs would be best.
 Some have a limit of £1,500 per year, while others are unlimited.